Durnikbel/Hello-World/README.md

 # Hello-World
 My first repository;
-Unfortunatley Parzival was taken, so in Wade Watts style i changed the A to an O.
+Unfortunatley Parzival was taken, so in Wade Watts style I changed the A to an O.